slipperyseal/jetpack/README.md

 This was the main driver for the project.
 Emulation might be more accurate, but the project was originally targeting one piece of code
 (not to mention it being a cool challenge).

-- Call functions direct from C etc.
+- Call functions direct from C.

 ##### Cons